-It will be necessary to write/rewrite a final version of the script.
-It will need to weave the various media together into a coherent whole before adding the voice-over.
+Writing/rewriting a final version of the script will be necessary.
+It will need to weave the various media together coherently before adding the voice-over.

-Students should also be careful to reference and credit all sources appropriately in their final version of the work.
+Students should also be careful to reference and credit all sources appropriately in their final work version.

 3. Use Video Writing Prompts with your students